fulcrumresearch/quibbler/README.md

 # Quibbler

-`quibbler` is a background agent that monitors your claude code and interrupts it with feedback when it is acting poorly.
+Quibbler is a background agent that monitors and critiques your coding agent’s actions using hooks.
+Unlike most critics and guardrails, Quibbler is an agent: it can read and understand the context of an agent’s action to see if it made a mistake.

-It can help you automatically squash behaviors like:
+We’ve found Quibbler useful in preventing agents from

-- not actually running tests, lying about things
+- fabricating results without running commands
-- not following previously defined user instructions
+- not running tests
-- custom defined rules, like using gnarly try/except blocks, not using uv, doing weird imagined backwards compatibility work.
+- not following your coding style

-It will also automatically detect patterns in your refusal and save them as rules for its own monitoring.
+In longer running tasks, we found Quibbler useful in enforcing intent, allowing us to check in on our agent less.
+You can configure your guardrails, and Quibbler learns from your usage.
+Quibbler currently supports Claude Code: we are adding support for other agents soon!

 ## Installation